-3. How Blockchain is Set to Transform Food Safety and Integrity
+How Blockchain is Set to Transform Food Safety and Integrity

-The trust and transparency challenges that confront the globalised food system - such as substitution, tampering, misrepresentation, illegal production, and contamination - are compounded by a lack of supply chain traceability.
+The trust and transparency challenges that confront the globalized food system - such as substitution, tampering, misrepresentation, illegal production, and contamination - are compounded by a lack of supply chain traceability.
 One of the challenges facing growing small to midsized enterprises (SMEs) in the food and beverage industry is caused by traditional paper tracking and manual inspection systems; transactions are handled in disparate databases, resulting in food supply chains that aren't connected or as transparent as they could be.
 When it comes to food recall, this can make the difference between identifying a few contaminated bags of spinach and having the precision to recall an entire shipment from hundreds of stores.

-Blockchain is positioned as the way to "provide consumer trust in an untrusting world" by transforming business management solutions such as ERP.
+As one of 2017's most talked-about technologies, Blockchain is positioned as the way to "provide consumer trust in an untrusting world" by transforming business management solutions such as ERP.
 But what is Blockchain, how does it work, and how can it be applied to solve food supply chain management challenges?